SimarjotGill-13/LINUX_LAB/EXP7/EXPERIMENT7.md

-# EXPERIMENT 7 - Shell Programming
+# EXPERIMENT 7 - Shell Programming (Process management and scheduling)

 ## AIM
 To understand and use process management commands in Linux, including viewing